sipcapture/homer-ui/src/app/components/widgets/README.md

 ...
 ```

-##Important
+## Important
+For sending the search results from the Proto Search Widget, in file:
+``src/app/components/widgets/protosearch-widget/protosearch-widget.component.ts``
-For sending the search results from the Proto Search Widget, in file ``src/app/components/widgets/protosearch-widget/protosearch-widget.component.ts`` you must edit the Types in the Proto Search component as below:
+you must edit the Types in the Proto Search component as below:

 ```js
 ...